Points Based System

 - 30 points are awarded for the CAS;

 - 10 points are awarded for the Maintenance and Funds Test.
 (You will have to show you have funds to pay the first year’s fees plus £9,135.
 This means you must be able to demonstrate you have, and have had for a minimum of 28 days, £9,135 plus any outstanding tuition fees for undergraduate or postgraduate courses.
+Please note that, before issuing you with a CAS, the International Student Centre will need to see acceptable evidence that you hold these funds in the right format.

 You must also be studying on a full-time course, involving a minimum of 15 hours per week organised daytime study; or a course which includes a work placement element which is no more than 50% of the full course length if the course is at NQF Level 6 (a degree course or higher).